 Wrapping Up

-If you go on vacations abroad or travel frequently, the CIBC AC Conversion Card is one option to potentially manage the volatility of foreign exchange rates, save on fees, and conveniently pay using local currencies around the world.
+If you go on vacations abroad or travel frequently, the CIBC AC Conversion Card is one option to manage the volatility of foreign exchange rates, save on fees, and conveniently pay using local currencies worldwide.

-You can lock in rates when they are favourable in order to utilize the currencies at a later date.
+You can lock in rates when they are favourable to utilize the currencies at a later date.
 Better still, the card has no annual maintenance fees.

 Related Posts: